SegersIan/knowledge-base/content/cybersecurity/_index.md

 * Email security gateways are appliances or software virtual appliances that provide anti‐spam, anti‐phishing, and other email security–related services.
 * Bluetooth devices can be fingerprinted.
 * Software source code escrow is often used to ensure that organizations can obtain the software code if a company goes out of business or other adverse events occur that might endanger the company relying on the code.
 Reviewing the source code for an entire application is outside of the scope and capability of the majority of organizations, particularly when other dependencies are included.
+* SELinux allwows to set up for Mandatory Access COntrols
+* Enterprise password managers allow for "checking out" passwords and enforcing these to be changed after check out.
 ![img](../assets/incident_response_process.jpg)